jcarley/cli/Docs.md

 ## <a id="files"></a> files

-The `files` command gives access to manage service files for your environment.
-The files command can not be run directly but has sub commands.
+The `files` command gives access to list and view service files for your environment.
+Service files are the configuration files and settings for the application running inside of a Catalyze container.
+Some examples may include nginx site configurations, logstash settings, etc. The files command can not be run directly but has sub commands.

 ### <a id="files-download"></a> download